Alexzg/DS-NN-basic-function/README.md

 # Imported Data
 For the reason that the device is experimental, any conclusion for the performance of the NN is doubtful.
 As a result, the matrices that are used for the NN training are not real and have been created using Microsoft Excel random number generators with specific distribution range.
-The evaluation of the classifier will be ready soon.

 # Process
 The matrices from the files are imported and merged in one Dataframe.